Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungus on vegetables, especially cucurbits.

 - 1 tbsp apple cider vinegar

-- 1 tsp Listerine (yes, the famous mouthwash, not mint flavour, just regular)
+- 1 tsp Listerine (yes, the famous mouthwash, not mint flavor, just regular)

 - 1 tbsp liquid soap